brianshumate/vaultron/README.md

 ### Where's My Vault Data?

+Your Vault data resides in different physical locations based on the chosen storage flavor.

+#### Vault Data in Consul

 Vault data are stored in Consul's key/value store, which in turn is written into the `consul/consuls{0,1,2}/data` directories for each of the three Consul servers.

 Here is a tree showing the folder structure for a Consul server at `flavors/consul/consul/consuls0`: